Breaking up with your birth control pill is kind of like leaving a longtime love—it’s pretty darn complicated.

-For many women—although, by no means all—your hormones should be starting to stabilize by this point.
-In order to keep them in balance, says Cruikshank, chilling out is vital.
+For most people who go off the pill, their hormones usually start to balance out three months later.
+In order to keep them in balance, says Yoga Medicine founder Tiffany Cruikshank, chilling out is vital.
 “The hormones are really affected by stress levels,” she says, noting that our bodies actually turn progesterone into cortisol when we’re under constant stress.
 “From the yoga side of it, the simplest way to address stress is by doing restorative postures.”
 The exact poses you choose don’t really matter, she says.
 “It’s more about being able to relax and breathe.”
-(Although she does swear by this one for its stress-reducing effects.)

 Don’t hesitate to get professional help

-If you’re still experiencing unusual symptoms after three months, all of our experts wholeheartedly agree that you should see a doctor.
+If you’re still experiencing unusual symptoms after three months, all of our experts wholeheartedly agree that you should go back to see your doctor.
 Those whose periods haven’t resumed might want to consult a gynecologist, while women who are experiencing depression, anxiety, or severe mood swings should consider seeing a mental health professional to explore whether therapy or medication could help.